herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 domain:  //domain of your choice
 ```

 There you have it!
-Your first React application should be online now at your chosen URL (your-domain.surge.sh).
+Your first React.js application should be online now at your chosen URL (your-domain.surge.sh).

 There are plenty of tutorials how to create React application but they all seem to miss one point: they don't show immediate results.
 Beginners are likely to get confused about the whole process.
 In this short tutorial, I showed you how to build a basic React app and have it working under a custom URL.
 This will not make you a dev right away, but may encourage you to learn more, and soon become one.